ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/migration/c-c++.md

 ### GCC Link Time Optimization

 A GCC option that almost always results in higher performance on Arm is `-flto=auto`.
-This flag will analyze and optimize the application as though the whole program was compiled within a single translation unit.
+This flag analyzes and optimizes the application as though the whole program is compiled within a single translation unit.
 The `=auto` part of this switch speeds up the optimization process by using multiple threads.
 It is recommended to give this switch a try.

 More information on this switch can be found in the [GCC documentation](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html).